OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/network-watcher/network-watcher-security-group-view-rest.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Ziyaret [denetim ağ güvenlik grupları (NSG) Ağ İzleyicisi ile](network-watcher-security-group-view-powershell.md) ağ güvenlik grupları doğrulanması otomatikleştirmek öğrenmek için.
+Ziyaret [denetim ağ güvenlik grupları (NSG) Ağ İzleyicisi ile](network-watcher-security-group-view-powershell.md) toolearn nasıl tooautomate doğrulama ağ güvenlik grupları.